-When your document appears in the preview the way you want it to print, select 'Print' from the File menu or press CTRL+P to bring up the Print dialog.
-This is a standard Windows print dialog, which allows you to select which pages to print and how many copies.
-Make the desired selections, then choose the 'OK' button to close the dialog and print the file.
+Once your document appears in the preview the way you want it to print, select Print from the File menu or press CTRL+P to bring up the Print dialog.
+This is a standard Windows print dialog, which allows you to select which pages to print and how many copies you would like printed.
+Make the desired selections, then choose the OK button to close the dialog and print the file.